alex-snezhko/hopper/docs/3-middleware.md

   ])
 ])

-// middlewares can also be applied "globally" Hopper.serveWithMiddleware(withLogging, [
+// middlewares can also be applied "globally" to all routes Hopper.serveWithSettings([Hopper.GlobalMiddleware(withLogging)], [
   // ...
 ])
 ```